lemberck/mlops/02-fastapi-airflow/README.md

 ## Setup and Installation

 - Install only dependencies using Poetry: `poetry install --no-root`
 - Run the application: `uvicorn main:app --reload`
+    - *Just* also available - see below

 ## Endpoints